Best free accounting software for UK small businesses 2025

 What is FreeAgent?

 🚩 Despite the name, FreeAgent is not free for everyone.
-Only sole traders who have a business current account with NatWest, Royal Bank of Scotland, or Ulster Bank will qualify.
-For everyone else, FreeAgent costs £19 per month (or £9.50 for the first six months).
+Only those who have a business current account with NatWest, Royal Bank of Scotland, Ulster Bank, or Mettle will qualify.
+If not, FreeAgent costs £19 per month for sole traders (or £9.50 for the first six months).

 What can FreeAgent do?